 These two limbs are made up of ethical principles that can guide how practitioners relate to themselves, to others, and to their environment.

 It is important to remember the physical practice takes time and patience.
 As our lives change the practice naturally evolves with it.
-We welcome all practitioners at any stage of life.
+All practitioners at any stage of life are welcomed here to develop and nurture their yoga sadhana.

 Traditionally, Ashtanga practitioners will take rest from their physical practice on new moon and full moon days.
 To learn more about the reasoning behind this, Tim Miller has a wonderful explanation here on Ashtanga Yoga Centre's website .
 For the current moon day schedule please visit the following page.

 For female practitioners, it is important to honour what rest is appropriate for you during your menstrual cycle.
 How one approaches the practice during this time is very individual and does evolve during different life stages.
-During the period of flow it is advisable inversion postures are left out and perhaps taking a longer than usual rest after practice.
-Each series in Ashtanga works directly on the nervous system in a powerful way.
+During the period of flow it is advisable inversion postures are left out and to welcome a longer than usual rest after practice.
+Each series in Ashtanga works directly on the nervous system.
 It is encouraged all practitioners take ample rest post practice and also ensure they nourish and hydrate adequately.